gdhameeja/configurations/README.md

 There is something called mosh, mobile interactive shell which is supposed to be better than ssh.
 I guess it also gives persistent ssh connections to servers even if network dies out and is more smooth than native ssh.

-- Generate a ctags file `find . -iname '*.py' -type f -exec ctags -e  -f TAGS {} +` for ctags for emacs and  `find . -iname '*.py' -type f -exec ctags -f <name of output your tags file> {} +` for tags file for vim
-- Append to a ctags file `find . -iname '*.py' -type f -exec ctags -aRe -f .<full path to the TAGS file with filename> {} +`
-- When CtrlP doesn't find all the files try this - `:let g:ctrlp_max_files=0` then run `:CtrlPClearAllCaches`.
-Also read the following issue for more help: https://github.com/kien/ctrlp.vim/issues/234